asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

   P --> I
 ```

-Below is a example of the `tags` object inside the `channels` object in a AsyncAPI document:
+Below is an example of the `tags` object inside the `channels` object in an AsyncAPI document:
 ```yaml
 channels:
   SignedUp: